FuelLabs/fuel-core/deployment/README.md

 docker-compose down
 ```

+Note: Linx, Unix, and Windows operating systems are supported for docker-compose deployment option.

 # Fuel Client Deployment on Kubernetes (k8s)

 In order to deploy Fuel Client on k8s you must: